neurospin/unicog/bids/README.md

         11.4    1          r_hand_audio
         15.0    1          sentence_audio

-the onset, duration and trial_type columns are the only mandatory ones. onset and duration fields should be expressed in seconds.
+the onset, duration and trial_type columns are the only mandatory ones. onset and duration fields should be expressed in second.
 Other information can be added to events.tsv files such as ​response_time or other arbitrary additional columns respecting subject anonimity.
 See the [BIDS specification](http://bids.neuroimaging.io/bids_spec1.0.0.pdf).

-# Deface:
+# Deface
 If you want to import data and share them with other laboratories or on an open server, you have to anonymize them.
 For that, the bids importation remove all fields in the header containing specific information such as "Patient's name" and the script of importation will propose to deface anatomical data.
 The pydeface python is used to propose this step.
 If you need to deface, ensure that pydeface is installed on your workstation.

 Please see [https://github.com/poldracklab/pydeface](https://github.com/poldracklab/pydeface)

+# Summary of importation
+## Files imported and warnings
+A summary will be displayed at the end of importation into the terminal.
+The summart is also saved into ./report/download_report_*.csv file.
+This file is not in the bids_dataset repository because it is not part of BIDS.

+## BIDS validation
+If you are selected the bids validation option, the summary is saved in ./report/report_bids_valisation.txt .

-# Notes:
+# Notes
 * Note 1: if the importation has been interrupted or partially then, then launch again the script.
 The last partially downloaded data folder will be redownloaded from scratch.
 * Note 2: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not commas, spaces or dots.
 If files in `exp_info` are not tsv, most likely the `neurospin_to_bids.py` script will fail.
 Please make sure your files comply with your favorite text editor.